publiclab/mapknitter/MYSQL.md

 1. Ensure you have the lateset version of `xcode` installed (MacOS only)

-2. check your mySQL verion to make sure it matches the one specified in the instructions: `$ mysql --version`
+2. Check your MySQL verion to make sure it matches the one specified in the instructions: `$ mysql --version`

 3) Reference section on this page "permission issues above?" for handling this error: